steveclarke/lapidary/project/future.md

-# Gemcraft - Future Enhancements
+# Lapidary - Future Enhancements

 This document captures features and enhancements beyond v1 scope.
 These are valuable ideas worth preserving for future development phases.